iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.azdhs.covidwatch.android___1.0.30/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.azdhs.covidwatch.android 1 reviews"/>
 </p>

+> How do I know it is working?
+Ghe help section has way to many choices.
+I think I'd be there for hours and still not get help.<br> :date: __2020-10-12 18:48:01__

 > Apparently, it's not available in for most of Arizona even if the menu lists Arizona along with two university systems.
 You need to be upfront about this.
 What "region" am I in and what "local" officials are you waiting for permission from?<br> :date: __2020-09-05 21:40:37__